 Finally, what resources and tools will you be giving your resellers to help them sell your products and services?
 Again, there are a number of key questions to ask to figure out what you need to provide to your partners:

 - Will you need to create a partner portal that houses all of your training content and product data for resellers, or will you just give your resellers access to an existing company intranet where they can download product briefs, sales playbooks and resources?
+(For a template pack with everything you need to create a Sales Playbook, take a look at the Sales Playbook Template Pack).

 - Will you need to create new content just for your resellers, such as playbooks or Reseller Program Handbooks showing how your reseller program works?
 Or will you need to create tools to help resellers register deals for better pricing?